 As shown in Figure 3, the AMPERE R1/R2 boundary lies about 2° equatorward of the OCB at magnetic midnight, about 4° equatorward of the OCB at magnetic noon, and further out at dawn and dusk.
 The elliptical fit follows the central values very closely between 00:00 and 10:00 MLT, and smooths through the maxima and minima at 12:00, 16:00, and 22:00 MLT.
-Even where the differences are greatest, though, the elliptical fit does not differ from the central value by more than $\frac{\epsilon}{2}$.
+Even where the differences are greatest, though, the elliptical fit does not differ from the central value by more than $\frac{\epsilon}{2}$ .
 This behaviour is consistent whether the median or S.G. peak is used in the fitting process.
-Indeed, the semi-major axis differs by less than the The similarity between the two fits can be quantified by comparing the differences between a{Median} and a{S.G.
-Peak} (0.40°) and the typical difference between the hourly median and S.G. peak values and the (0.49°); the differences between the central value of set are even more similar.
+The similarity between the two fits can be quantified by comparing the differences between $a{Median}$ and $a{S.G.
+Peak}$ (0.40°) and the typical difference between the hourly median and S.G. peak values (0.49°); the differences between the eccentricity and angular offset are even less significant..